-My No-Excuse Art Biz Bootcamp starts next week.
-Our focus is on building a foundation for your marketing: identifying your best prospects, organizing your contacts, buffing up your marketing materials, and creating a strategic plan.
+In my No-Excuse Art Biz Bootcamp, we focus on building a foundation for your marketing: identifying your best prospects, organizing your contacts, buffing up your marketing materials, and creating a strategic plan.

 Critical to all of your marketing is how you treat people.